scs-edpo/lab03Part2-kafka-spring-Eye-tracking/README.md

 # lab03Part2 - Kafka-Spring with The Eye Tracking Use-Case

 - This lab is based on _Lab03Part1-kafka-spring_ (https://github.com/scs-edpo/lab03-kafka-spring) and _Lab02Part2kafka-EyeTracking_ (https://github.com/scs-edpo/lab02Part2-kafka-EyeTracking).
 - We extend _[Lab03Part1-kafka-spring](https://github.com/scs-edpo/lab03-kafka-spring)_ with the eye tracking use case introduced in _[Lab02Part2kafka-EyeTracking](https://github.com/scs-edpo/lab02Part2-kafka-EyeTracking)_.
-Therein, we adapt the existing source-code to implement the eye tracking and clicks tracking producers and consumers using Kafka and Spring
+Herein, we adapt the existing source-code to implement the eye tracking and clicks tracking producers and consumers using Kafka and Spring
 - The procedure to run the code is similar to _Lab03Part1-kafka-spring_.
 We recommend importing the project to  IntelliJ and let the IDE handle everything
 - Note that only the new procedures are described in this lab